FindArticles FindArticles

 • A crowded, fast-evolving field

-• Follow the money—and the manufacturing
+• Follow the money — and the manufacturing

 • What to watch next

-GE Aerospace invests $300M in Beta Technologies hybrid-electric aircraft program
+GE Aerospace invests 0M in Beta Technologies hybrid-electric aircraft program

-Why this tie-up matters for hybrid-electric flight
+Why this alliance is important for hybrid-electric flight

 Inside the turbogenerator approach

-GE Aerospace has been building toward megawatt-class hybrid systems through programs with NASA’s Electrified Powertrain Flight Demonstration, while refining compact, efficient cores in its turboprop and turboshaft families.
-Beta brings flight-tested electric powertrains and system integration know-how from its Alia platform, a design that includes both conventional takeoff and eVTOL variants.
-The shared goal: a certifiable, scalable power unit suitable for air taxis, short-haul cargo, and eventually regional aircraft.
+Beta is able to provide flight-tested electric powertrains and system integration know-how from its Alia platform, which has been designed for conventional takeoff and eVTOL configurations.
+The common aim: a certified, scalable power unit for air taxis, short-haul cargo, and later on for regional aircraft.

 Certification and market timing